CarlosMartinez-USDA/json-to-xml/ReadMe.md

 	-	pub_end_page,
 	-	pub_page.
 2. No issues are present with page numbers.
-2. When they are not, they must be derived from the “pub_publicaton” or “citation” key values.
+3. When they are not, they must be derived from the “pub_publicaton” or “citation” key values.
-i.
-Both of these files are long strings of text, with inconsistent formatting. ii.
-While they mostly do contain some pagination information, iii.
-It is difficult to get the correct data from a string of text that contains .
+	- Both of these files are long strings of text, with inconsistent formatting.
+	-  While they mostly do contain some pagination information
+	- It is difficult to get the correct data from a string of text that contains .
-2. Extraneous “station_id” acronym appearing just outside the last author name tag.
+4. Extraneous “station_id” acronym appearing just outside the last author name tag.
-a.
-Have not been able to determine it’s origin.
+ -  Have not been able to determine it’s origin.
-b.
-See screenshot below
+ -  See screenshot below

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbNTY2MTQ2MTE2XX0=
 -->
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTEwNTExNzY2NCw3NDMzNDQ5MzMsMTkxMT
-k3NTY0NV19
+eyJoaXN0b3J5IjpbNjA3MDMzMzUzLDc0MzM0NDkzMywxOTExOT
+c1NjQ1XX0=
 -->